So you want to learn about Service Fabric?

 After creating a named application, you can create an instance of one of its service types (a named service) within the cluster by specifying the service type (using its name/version).
 Each service type instance is assigned a URI name scoped under its named application's URI.
 For example, if you create a "MyDatabase" named service within a "MyNamedApp" named application, the URI looks like: fabric:/MyNamedApp/MyDatabase.
 Within a named application, you can create one or more named services.
 Each named service can have its own partition scheme and instance/replica counts.

 There are two types of services: stateless and stateful.
-Stateless services can store persistent state in an external storage service such as Azure Storage, Azure SQL Database, or Azure Cosmos DB.
-Use a stateless service when the service has no persistent storage at all.
-A stateful service uses Service Fabric to manage your service's state via its Reliable Collections or Reliable Actors programming models.
+Stateless services do not store state within the service.
+Stateless services have no persistent storage at all or store persistent state in an external storage service such as Azure Storage, Azure SQL Database, or Azure Cosmos DB.
+A stateful service stores state within the service and uses Reliable Collections or Reliable Actors programming models to manage state.

 When creating a named service, you specify a partition scheme.
 Services with large amounts of state split the data across partitions.
 Each partition is responsible for a portion of the complete state of the service, which is spread across the cluster's nodes.